VeriHealth — True Health Discernment

 Get Involved

-The infrastructure gap is real.
+The reasoning gap is real.
 The evidence for the solution exists.
 The work is now.

-VeriHealth is at the stage where the right partnerships, with funders, clinical institutions, and research collaborators, determine whether a proven intervention reaches the populations that need it.
+VeriHealth is at the stage where the right partnerships, with funders, clinical institutions, and research collaborators, determine whether an evidence-based intervention reaches the populations that need it.

 For Funders

-We are seeking philanthropic and institutional funding to take a platform with peer-reviewed evidence and a clinical deployment pathway from prototype to population scale.
-Funding priorities below.
+We are seeking philanthropic and institutional funding to move a platform with peer-reviewed evidence and a clinical deployment pathway from design toward validation and scale.

 • Platform development and multilingual content production